Visualize Interactive Query Apache Hive data with Microsoft Power BI using direct query in Azure HDInsight

 This article describes how to connect Microsoft Power BI to Azure HDInsight Interactive Query clusters and visualize Apache Hive data using direct query.
 The example provided loads the data from a hivesampletable Hive table to Power BI.
 The hivesampletable Hive table contains some mobile phone usage data.
 Then you plot the usage data on a world map:

-You can leverage the Hive ODBC driver to do import via the generic ODBC connector in Power BI Desktop.
+You can leverage the Apache Hive ODBC driver to do import via the generic ODBC connector in Power BI Desktop.
 However it is not recommended for BI workloads given non-interactive nature of the Hive query engine.
-HDInsight Interactive Query connector and HDInsight Spark connector are better choices for their performance.
+HDInsight Interactive Query connector and HDInsight Apache Spark connector are better choices for their performance.

 Before going through this article, you must have the following items:

 - HDInsight cluster.
-The cluster can be either an HDInsight cluster with Hive or a newly released Interactive Query cluster.
+The cluster can be either an HDInsight cluster with Apache Hive or a newly released Interactive Query cluster.
 For creating clusters, see Create cluster.

 - Microsoft Power BI Desktop.
 You can download a copy from the Microsoft Download Center.

 The hivesampletable Hive table comes with all HDInsight clusters.

 Click the Home tab, click Get Data from the External data ribbon, and then select More....